theapache64/show-todo/README.md

 <img alt="Twitter: theapache64" src="https://img.shields.io/twitter/follow/theapache64.svg?style=social" />
 </a>

-> A simple utility to find your TODOs when working in a team
+> A simple utility to find your TODOs while working in a team

 ### ✨ Demo